scipopt/gcg/doc/resources/devs/howtoadd/own-detector.md

 ## DETECTOREXIT

-If you are using detection data (see \ref DEC_DATA and \ref DEC_INTERFACE), you have to implement this method in order to free the detection data.
+If you are using detection data (see @ref DEC_DATA and @ref DEC_INTERFACE), you have to implement this method in order to free the detection data.
 This can be done by the following procedure:
 ```C
 static